Common dog skin conditions: how to spot & treat them (vet approved)

 Dandruff is dead skin flakes visible on your dog’s coat.
 You may also notice them on bedding, blankets or other surfaces they’ve been relaxing on.

-It can be a sign of other issues like dry skin, parasites, allergies, hormonal imbalances, nutritional deficiencies, infection or irritation.
+It may signal other issues like dry skin, parasites, allergies, hormonal imbalances, nutritional deficiencies, infection or irritation.

 There are three main types of dandruff: